Northgate

 about 1918, shortly after Edward Cornish purchased the mountainside estate from Sigmund Stern, to

-1958, two years after the mansion was destroyed by fire.
+1958, when it was destroyed by fire.
 Other photographs in

 the Rasche collection show the swimming pool, rock garden, driveway, greenhouse,